TrainWeb.org Facebook Page

 Map: Ba 43 G 11 Topographic Maps

-When active, these cranes can scoop up coal left by previous trains and give it a ride onto a ship.
+When active, these cranes scooped up coal left by previous trains and gave it a ride onto a ship.
+B&O installed the cranes and the dumper around 1950.

 Loading